EmuxEvans/tinystatus/README.md

 signature, there was little hope that any level of regulation would work.
 Big servers might die, but a thousand TinyP2Ps or their equivalents would bloom.

-When TinyStatus was written, there was a nasty political campaign to attack free speech online under the guise of (as usual) "protecting children".
-Among the tactics employed was a hyping-up of "cyberbullying" (still ongoing) and a "pity me" campaign of politicians saying how hurt they felt when people criticised their pro-austerity policies on Twitter.
-In a press release asking for commentary on "What to do" (not "Should?", but "What?") about social networking, a government working group described "Unfettered Commentary" as if it were a problem requiring a solution.
+When TinyStatus was written, there was a nasty political campaign in Ireland to attack free speech online under the guise of "protecting children".
+Consultations were opened to tackle the constructed problem of "unfettered commentary", also known as "Freedom of Speech".
+Twitter, in particular, came under fire from public figures dissatisfied with receiving criticism through the medium.

 Like TinyP2P, I wrote TinyStatus so that it would be small enough to disseminate trivially in fora, emails and even printed on paper.
-It was my "submission" to the public consultation on Free Speech on Social Media (not the actual name of the consultation, much as it should have been).
+It was my "submission" to the aforementioned public consultation.

-Nobody took any notice of TinyStatus, of course, but it was a fun project, and for me it was part of my maturation to realising the intense political nature of our ability to program our own computers.
+Nobody took any notice of TinyStatus, of course, but it was a fun project, and for me it was part of my maturation to realising the innately political nature of our ability to program our own computers.
 Programming allows us to write our way out of some forms of oppression.
 It should be seen as a key democratic skill in the modern era.

 ## That code is HIDEOUS
 You think it's bad now?
 Look back through the commits to when I was trying to horseshoe in some object oriented programming.
-Making classes in as few lines as possible leads to the ugliest possible code.
+At the time I didn't even know how to use `type` to create dynamically generated classes, and in the best case Python's extremely limited lambda expressions made things complicated, so my approach was pretty farcical.
+I fell back to functional pretty quickly and never looked back.

-But yes, in the interest of fitting as much useful code into 80 characters as is humanly possible, I compromised a great deal on code readability.
+In the interest of fitting as much useful code into 80 characters as is humanly possible, I compromised a great deal on code readability.
 Sorry!
+You can always use the "readable" version.

 ## Spam?
-Oh yea!
-TinyP2P had a hmaccing system for using a password to authenticate to small networks, which was really clever (but probably vulnerable to replay attacks, and didn't encrypt traffic at all).
+TinyP2P had a hmaccing system for using a password to authenticate to small networks, which was really clever (but vulnerable to replay attacks, and didn't encrypt traffic at all).

 I decided to hack that out, because a password isn't much use to a microstatus network in my opinion.
 However, because TinyStatus allows posting to remote